 People can report a Serious Concern by:

-- letter, email or telephone to the Chairperson of Fidelity Insurance’s Audit & Risk Committee;
+- letter, email or telephone to Fidelity Life's Chief Risk Officer.

-- letter, email or telephone to Fidelity Life’s or Fidelity Insurance’s Chief Executive Officer;
+- letter, email or telephone to the Chairperson of Fidelity Life's Audit, Risk & Conduct Committee.

-- contacting Raise, an independent reporting service, via the whistleblower notification hotline on 0800 000 457 or the whistleblower notification website on https://www.raisementalhealth.co.nz/whistleblower.html
+- to Raise, an independent reporting service via the whistleblower notification hotline on 0800 000 457 or the whistleblower notification website on https://www.raisementalhealth.co.nz/whistleblower.html.

 It is important that the person the disclosure is reported to is independent of the issue.
-People may seek the support of People and Culture or Risk and Compliance in making a report.
+People may seek the support of People and Performance or Risk and Compliance in making a report.

-Reporting a Serious Wrongdoing will be a 'Protected Disclosure' (see paragraph c below) under the Act if:
+Reporting a Serious Wrongdoing will be a 'Protected Disclosure' (see para C below) under the Act if the Discloser:

 c.
 What are the protections under the Act?